 For the year ended December 31, 2023, GAAP net income attributable to NHC was \$66,798,000 compared to net income of \$22,445,000 for the same period in 2022.
-Excluding the unrealized gains and losses in our marketable equity securities portfolio and other non-GAAP adjustments, adjusted net income was \$54,934,000 for the year ended December 31, 2023 compared to \$37,323,000 for the same period a year ago.
+Excluding the unrealized gains and losses in our marketable equity securities portfolio and other non-GAAP adjustments, adjusted net income was \$54,934,000 for the year ended December 31, 2023 compared to \$37,323,000 in the prior year.
 The increase in non-GAAP earnings for the year ended December 31, 2023 compared to the same period in the prior year was primarily due to the continued occupancy increase in our skilled nursing facilities, skilled nursing per diem increases from some of our government payors, and the continued reduction of nurse agency staffing expense within our operations.